Bita Kaviani, Hossein Sazegar, Noosha Zia-Jahromi, Farzane Mohamadi Farsani,

 Abstract

-Background and aim: With the advancement of science and knowledge worldwide, ethical issues are increasing, and nurses' inability to face these challenges has a significant impact on the quality of health care.
-Moral courage in nurses helps overcome fear and immoral values, and the complexity of nursing work affects spiritual health and prevents nurses from adapting well to nursing challenges.
+Introduction: With the advancement of science and knowledge worldwide, ethical challenges are increasing, and nurses' inability to face these challenges significantly impacts the quality of healthcare.
+Moral courage in nurses helps overcome fear and unethical values.
+The complexity of nursing work affects spiritual health and prevents nurses from adapting well to nursing challenges.

 Methods: This was a correlational study using a convenience sampling method.
-In 1403, nurses working at Amirul Mominin Hospital were selected, and the sample size was 221.
-The instruments used were Sekerka’s Moral Courage questionnaire, Ellison and Paloutzian's spiritual well-being scale, and the results were analyzed with SPSS version 26.
+In 2024-2025, nurses working at Amirul Mominin Hospital were selected, with a calculated sample size of 221.
+The instruments used were Sekerka's Moral Courage Questionnaire and Ellison and Paloutzian's Spiritual Well-being Scale.

-Results: 186 nurses participated in the study, of which 119 were female and 67 were male.
-The mean scores of moral courage indicated that the moral courage score was higher in women and those with higher educational qualifications.
+Results: A total of 186 nurses participated in the study, including 119 women and 67 men.
+The mean scores of moral courage indicated that the moral courage score was higher among women and those with higher educational qualifications.
 Also, age and existential health were important factors in predicting moral courage, while religious health had no significant effect.